pdoehle/swc-notes/python.md

 - The minimum inflammation in the original was zero and the mean was 6.14875.
 A new minimum of -6.14875 seems like our function is working.

-- The mean is not zero, but it's within a resaonable amount for roundoff error.
+- The mean is not zero, but it's within a reasonable amount for roundoff error.

 - It's likely our function is working.